-If there are unacceptable exceptions in any of the above steps, on either the core or scan server: The error message contains a short description only if that description does not provide security-sensitive information
+If there are unacceptable exceptions in any of the above steps, an error message is generated on either the Core Server or Scan Server.
+The message contains a short description only if that description does not provide securitysensitive information

-If the error happened on the core server, then the error is logged in catalina.out on the core server.
-If the error happened on the scan server, then the error is logged in catalina.out on the scan server.
+If the error happened on the Core Server, then the error is logged in catalina.out on the Core Server.
+If the error happened on the Scan Server, then the error is logged in catalina.out on the Scan Server.